- Home

 - Drive 200m and turn right into the access road at 66 Fitzroy Street leading to the car park

-- Enter the car park to the right to locate the 33 available accessible car spaces
+- Enter the car park to the right to locate the accessible car spaces

 Vehicle drop off zones are located at either end of the Precinct foreshore area, at the edge of the pedestrian-only zones at: